HaithemH/Computer_Vision_from_Scratch/README.md

-# Computer Vision Course
+# Learn computer vision from the scratch

-## In this course we will cover the following topics:
+## In this Tutos we will cover the following topics:

 ### 1 Classical Methods in Computer Vision